All Products

 This option only applies to the dry-run property propagated from an unselected ancestor branch node.
 It does not affect the dry-run property of a regular node from the previous cycle.

-• Solution: Configure the downstream daily node with Dependency on previous cycle > Custom, and enter the ID of the upstream hourly node.
+Daily node depends on the previous day's data from an hourly node The daily node must use data produced by a specific hourly node from the previous day.
+Configure the daily node with Dependency on previous cycle: Custom, and enter the ID of the upstream hourly node.